 Are you working on anything currently?
 Could you spoil it for us a little?

 I feel like I always have a million projects going at the same time.
 Right now I am decorating a house on Secura and a guildhall on Premia (from which I have posted some rooms already) and I am experimenting with building more machine-like structures like the alchemy lab.
 Oh, and I am constantly working on developing new carpets.

 If you do art out of Tibia, has tibian house decoration influenced your real-life art in any way?
 Or the other way around?

 My background in theatre certainly influences my Tibia deco because I tend to see houses as stages that need to be decorated for a play.
 And I guess being a graphic designer helps because I think in shapes, lines, and colors.
 The most profound way tibia deco has influenced my real-life work is that I really really appreciate how easy graphic design is by comparison and how lucky we are to have the ctrl+z shortcut in the adobe programs.

 What do you think is missing in the tibian house system?
 Is there something you’d propose to introduce?

 There should be a way to lock certain items in place so they cannot be moved.
 I love having an open house and for people to use the beds and just hang out, but there is always a risk for things to be stolen or moved, which is annoying and very sad.
 I also think that there should be a way for people to use their store items in the same house, for example, a guildhall.
 Maybe there could be a house rank for it, like sub-owner?
 Or maybe married couples could use their individually owned store items in a house that they both live in?
 Oh, and could we please get rid of the demonic dustbins?
 They are like black holes lurking in corners, just waiting to suck our precious items into their bottomless voids.

 prepared by: Divine’Angel

-If you want to see more of Monzi’s decorations, visit a subpage about her body of work in our “ARTISTS” section!
+If you want to see more of Monzi’s decorations, visit a subpage about her body of work in our “Hall of Fame” section!